MatrixMike/clojure/bikegears/README.md

 # bikegears

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to create a list of all possible gear ratios for a push-bike given the numbers of teeth on all the front and rear cogs.

 ## Usage

-FIXME
+lein uberjar
+java -jar target/<navigate to the standalone .jar file>

 ## License